Multi-Feed Soap Dispenser Systems: How One Reservoir Supplies Multiple Automatic Dispensers

 Hygiene and contamination considerations

-- Avoid designs that encourage topping off without cleaning
+- Avoid refill methods that encourage topping off without cleaning

 - Require documented refill and cleaning procedures

-- Coordinate with infection control policies in healthcare facilities
+- Coordinate with infection-control policies in healthcare projects

 - Prefer closed reservoirs with controlled access